The first-principles phase diagram of monolayer nanoconfined water: Superionic behavior at high pressures

 The enhanced propensity of autoprotolysis in confined water should be manifested at typical lateral pressures in the ``in-plane" component of the dielectric constant, that is sensitive to excursions of protons along the O--H bonds.
-This property along with explicit ionic conductivity can already be measured for nano-confinement between graphene and other hydrophobic materials~\cite{fumagalli_anomalously_2018}.
+This property can already be measured for nanoconfinement between graphene and other hydrophobic materials~\cite{fumagalli_anomalously_2018}.
 Direct observation of superionic conduction may require lateral pressures higher than those typically exerted by graphene sheets.
 To this extent, it may be useful to understand how the lateral pressures can be tuned by altering the morphology of different confining materials.
-Recent experiments, that already suggest that graphene sheets distorted by means of "nanobubbles" can exert pressures in the tens of GPa regime~\cite{zamborlini_nanobubbles_2015}, could be a starting point towards ``high pressure confinement". \\
+Experiments already suggest that graphene sheets distorted through ``nanobubbles" can exert pressures in the tens of GPa regime~\cite{zamborlini_nanobubbles_2015} over a length scale of tens of nanometers.
+We believe that nanocavities made of similarly deformed materials could be a starting point towards `high-pressure confinement". \\